FernandoBasso/skills-api/README.md

 $ SWAGGER_HOST=myswaggerui.local SWAGGER_PORT=8432 npm run swagger
 ```

-You'll see the URL http://myswaggerui.local:8432/?url=openapi.yml logged on your terminal.
+Now you can point your browser to http://myswaggerui.local:8432/?url=openapi.yml, as logged on your terminal.

 ## Coding Conventions